Greed, Bros, “Cheat Codes”: Travis Kalanick Testifies For The Second Day In Waymo V. Uber

 On Wednesday, jurors in the Waymo trade secrets theft trial against Uber were treated to an Oscar-worthy performance, and it wasn’t delivered by a lawyer, a judge, or even an impassioned witness.
 Instead, it came in the form of a clip from the 1987 film Wall Street and showed Michael Douglas as Gordon Gekko proclaiming, “Greed is good.”

-While Douglas won an Academy Award, no one in the San Francisco federal court room applauded on the third day of Waymo’s trade secrets trial against Uber.
+While Douglas won an Academy Award, no one in the San Francisco federal courtroom applauded on the third day of Waymo’s trade secrets trial against Uber.
 Instead, the lead attorney for Waymo, the self-driving car subsidiary of Google’s parent company Alphabet, used the clip as ammunition to suggest that Uber’s former CEO and a former Google engineer had abetted the theft of intellectual property.
 The video clip, which had been sent by that engineer, Anthony Levandowski, to Travis Kalanick was one of various communications and documents — ranging from text messages to emails to employee notes — that attorneys examined as Kalanick took the stand for the second day in a row.

 Kalanick was an important witness for Waymo, which alleges that he helped facilitate the theft of eight self-driving car trade secrets so that Uber could bolster its own autonomous vehicle effort.
 Uber’s legal team, on the other hand, portrayed the company’s former leader to the jury as Google’s friend-turned-competitor, who was not responsible for Levandowski’s actions after he left his previous job and founded his own self-driving car startup.

-Kalanick, who began his testimony on Tuesday, cut a more animated figure on the stand, particularly upon cross-examination from Uber’s lawyers.
+Kalanick, who began his testimony Tuesday, cut a more animated figure on the stand, particularly upon cross-examination from Uber’s lawyers.
 On Wednesday, Waymo’s lead attorney, Charles Verhoeven, began by asking whether Kalanick told other executives at the ride-hailing company to “minimize the risk” that Uber would be sued by Google following the Otto acquisition.

 “There’s lots of risk in a deal,” Kalanick said.
 “That was certainly one of them.”